 The 90 kWh battery pack is mounted low in the chassis which not only gives a low centre of gravity but also near 50/50 weight distribution.

 The dual motor system produces up to 294kW, plus a whopping 696Nm which is enough for a 0-100km/h sprint of just 4.8 seconds and a limited top speed of 200km/h.
 Impressive!

 We reckon this is the new classic...the Jaguar I-Pace will one day be looked upon as a landmark car in Jaguar’s history, a car as important as the original E-Type.

 The Jaguar I-Pace s is equipped with a CCS2 Combo / Type 2 Mennekes connector.
 The Type 2 Mennekes connector is what’s typically used at home and at destination chargers.

-Jaguar I-Pace charging information...how long does it take to charge up?
+Jaguar I-Pace EV charging guide...how long does it take to charge to full at home?

 As with many of other EVs, our team highly recommends the British-made Myenergi Zappi for the Hyundai Ioniq as the best domestic wall charger on the market, especially if you have PV solar power or a home battery or Tesla Powerwall.

 If you have solar panels at home or work, the Myenergi Zappi will ensure you're always using your self-generated renewables power when your Jaguar is plugged in.
 This super smart system talks to your solar and makes sure you only charge your I-Pace with surplus solar energy.

 How to charge your Jaguar I-Pace from a public J1772 Type 1 electric car charger